koustavx08/samarth-bot/README.md

 ---

-## 🎮 Commands
+## 🎮 Commands (Samarth TMSL)

 ### `/setup-server`
-Creates a complete server structure with roles, channels, and categories.
+Creates a complete server structure with roles, channels, and categories, all tailored for the Samarth TMSL community.

 **Features:**
 - 📢 Welcome & Announcements